 A user may have all of their personal information changed or removed from the Travaplan database (other than in circumstances where Travaplan is required to retain your personal information in order to comply with legal obligations applicable to it and in which case Travaplan will retain such information for no longer than is necessary to achieve this purpose), by making a request that their name and/or details be changed or removed from the user list to Travaplan either via the application directly or by email to [email protected]

-We may use the information collected automatically from your employer or through your usage of the Travaplan website/application, such as your IP address and information stored via cookies, to gather statistics about the number of people who visit Travaplan.
+We may use the information collected automatically from you or the trip organiser or through your usage of the Travaplan website/application, such as your IP address and information stored via cookies, to gather statistics about the number of people who visit Travaplan.
 We may share this information with third parties to help us improve the Travaplan user experience and/or to develop new products and services and improve on our existing services, and for the purposes of digital marketing (online, mobile and social media).

 We will disclose your personally identifiable information if we believe we are required to do so by law for any reason including to prevent and investigate fraud or other misuse or to protect the rights and property of Travaplan or the public.
 We may also co- operate with law enforcement and credit reference agencies in any official investigation and we may disclose your personal information to the relevant agency or authority in doing so and in order to comply with any legal obligation which we may have and/or for the purposes of fraud protection and/or credit risk reduction.

-Any personal information that you or your employer provide to us will be kept and stored for such period of time that we deem appropriate taking into account our obligations under all applicable data protection legislation.
+Any personal information that you or the trip organiser provide to us will be kept and stored for such period of time that we deem appropriate taking into account our obligations under all applicable data protection legislation.

 Are There Cases Where We May Use Your Information To Contact You?